 Sadly, it is not just the school that is underprovided and ill-equipped.
 Chandar itself lacks essential facilities like electricity, streetlights, medical centres or even scope for employment.
 Here, the livelihood for remaining inhabitants is limited to rearing cows and stone breaking.

 Most people have left the village in search of a better job and educational opportunities in cities and towns, which resulted in Yuvraj getting left behind as the lone student.

-However, Ranjinikant isn’t one who gives up easily and tries to make the best of what he can do for Yuvraj.
+However, Rajnikant isn’t one who gives up easily and tries to make the best of what he can do for Yuvraj.
 With a tiny TV set and few wires, he managed to set up an “e-learning facility.”

 “The village officials provided us with a 12-volt solar panel about two years ago.
 I use it to power a TV that screens downloaded content.
 I later bought two tablets to boost Yuvraj’s interest in the world beyond,” the dedicated teacher added.

-Despite Yuvraj’s reluctance to come to study and the lack of any type of aid from the government or educational sector, Ranjinikant continues to persist, knowing that there won’t be any other guiding light in the young boy’s life otherwise.
+Despite Yuvraj’s reluctance to come to study and the lack of any type of aid from the government or educational sector, Rajnikant continues to persist, knowing that there won’t be any other guiding light in the young boy’s life otherwise.